Where are you located?

 For peak freshness, enjoy your Ironclad coffee within three weeks of the roast date.
 Failing that, it’s best to exceed no more than four weeks.
-In our experience, most coffees “hit their stride” between the third day and the third week post-roast.
+In our experience, most coffees “hit their stride” between the fifth day and the third week post-roast.
 Please remember to grind your coffee right before brewing if at all possible.

 Is it a good idea to store my coffee in the refrigerator or freezer?

 Nope.
 The problem here lies in the fact that condensation will inevitably build up whenever you remove the coffee from these cold environments to room temperature.
 That spells trouble for your coffee.
 We suggest buying only the quantity of coffee you will drink over a two or three-week period and storing it in a dark cabinet in your kitchen.